mghezaiel/Drug-gene-interaction-browser/README.md

 Interacting genes can be filtered by interaction type, interaction score, and linked to protein/protein interactions from databases such as MINT.

-It also allows to query uniprot annotations for the filtered gene sets.

-## Utility
+## What it can be used for
 - Identification of potential protein targets
-- Iatrogenesis
+- Identification of iatrogenesis
-- Synergistic drug combination
+- Identification of Synergistic drug combination

+## Databases
+- DGIDB
+- MINT
+-
 # RUN

 ## Start the docker daemon